pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 ### Software:

-1. Telink's LinuxBDT tool, for erasing and flashing firmware。
+1. Telink's LinuxBDT tool, for erasing and flashing firmware.

-2. Serial port terminal (such as YAT), used in this Codelab for controlling ot-cli-ftd.
-Please familiarize yourself with the basic concepts of Thread and OpenThread CLI before use.

-3. SSH terminal (such as MobaXterm), used in this Codelab for the user to control the Raspberry Pi through。
+2. PuTTY, for controlling the FTD Joiner and Raspberry Pi.

 ## Firmware Setup

 ### Setting up the Telink Zephyr Development Environment

-Please first execute APT updates and upgrades, then proceed with the steps below.
+On the Linux host, open the command line, first execute APT update and upgrade, and then proceed with the following steps.

 ```console
 $ sudo apt update